clasqm/yabasiclibs/whiptail/README.md

     + The value menustring$ is the list of menu options as a single string, separated by hash signs (#).
 Spaces are allowed.
     + If the number of options exceed the available space in the widget, the list will be scrollable.
     + The result is returned as a numeric value, starting from 1.
-    + The one thing you should be careful not to run from such a menu is ... another Yabasic program.
-As of May 2020, yabasic scripts or bound apps will crash any shell script or menuing app you try to launch them from.
-Don't ask me why.
+    + The one thing you should be careful not to run from such a menu is ... another Yabasic program.     + The one thing you should be careful not to run from such a menu is ... another Yabasic program.
+Yabasic has a bug ATM where it will crash any script or menu you try to launch a yabasic app from (at least in Linux).
+I have reported this, but for now the main demo.bas program is nonfunctional.
+One way around the problem is to go back to an old 2.79.x version of yabasic, for example my homemade deb [here](https://github.com/clasqm/yabasic/blob/master/build/yabasic_2.79.0-1.deb)..
    + If you prefer to get the same number in string format, you can use **MenuDlg$**(text$, title$, ok$, cancel$, menustring$)

 ![MenuDlg](./imgs/MenuDlg.png)